What is there to see and do?

 What is the Swiss Travel Pass?

-The Swiss Travel Pass is recommended for visitors who intend
+The Swiss Travel Pass is an upgrade of the Half Fare Card and is recommended for visitors who intend

 to travel around Switzerland as it gives you unlimited travel on most mainline